alzwded/blog/_drafts/vim-ctags-cscope.md

 Conclusion
 ----------

 Vim is a powerful IDE, but we knew that already.
+Especially when you pair `ctags` and `cscope` with the somewhat recent `:Termdebug` feature which makes Vim be a front-end to `gdb`; now, while debugging, if you stumble over a macro like `LIBPATH`, you can jump to it to see what it was compiled as :smile:.

 The thing is, you can use these tools without Vim. `cscope` in particular has a menu drive text interface (one of the `b` or `q` flags disables this).
 You can use them with any text editor / IDE.